-- Make sure that you have the proper techniques needed to complete your virtual field trip.
-If students have personal computers or classroom tablets, make sure they have them fully charged before the virtual field trips.
-Further, if your virtual field trip has a guided speaker, ensure that all students have a set of headphones.
-If students don’t require an individual computer and you’re showing us on the class projector screen or an interactive whiteboard, make sure that your projector is working properly.
+Make sure you have the proper techniques to complete your field trip.
+If students have personal computers or classroom tablets, ensure they are fully charged before the virtual field trips.
+Further, if the field trip has a guided speaker, ensure that all students have a set of headphones.
+You can also show the field trip on a projector screen or an interactive whiteboard.

-- Ensure that students know ahead of time when their virtual field trip is.
+Ensure that students know ahead of time when their virtual field trip is.
 There are a lot of fun things that can be done in correlation with the field trip.
 Maybe have a dress-up day to mimic going on the real trip.
-Possibly have space-like snacks to match their trip to the space station, or croissants match their trip to Paris!
+Possibly have space-like snacks to match their trip to the international space station or croissants to their trip to Paris!

-- Gather any learning activities that you want your kids to complete while attending their virtual field trip.
-Making sure students are actively paying attention to their trip will help them get more out of it.
+Gather any learning activities you want your kids to complete while attending their virtual tour.
+Making sure students actively pay attention to their trip will help them get more out of it.

-- If you seek parent involvement, let parents know ahead of time when the virtual field trip will take place.
-Since you do not need to provide permission slips (woot woot), asking parents to be involved in this cool event makes the day a lot more fun.
+If you seek parent involvement, let parents know when the virtual field trip will take place.
+Since you do not need to provide permission slips (woot woot), asking parents to be involved in this cool event makes the day much more fun.

 Let’s Go on a Virtual Field Trip!

 Okay!
-The day is here, and it’s time to take a look at some of the coolest places in the world.
+The day is here, and it’s time to look at some coolest places in the world.
 While there are hundreds, possibly thousands, of different virtual field trips available for students, these are some that we felt would fit a wide range of lessons taught.
 From national parks over the mars and into museums.
 Let’s get started:

 2 .
 The Secret Annex-Anne Frank House

 This interactive virtual tour has videos that accompany each of the rooms.
-Kids do not only see the space and ability to explore but also learn about each of the spot items, getting a video to give further insight into those who lived in the secret annex.
+Kids not only see the space and ability to explore but also learn about each spot item, getting video tours to give further insight into those who lived in the secret annex.
 Further, certain places like the bathroom include a schedule for those who could use the restroom and have time for cleaning and safety.

 Who wouldn’t want to see where the famous Edgar Allan Poe created his most famously spooky masterpieces?
-For a nominal fee (less than the cost of a field trip), teachers can access the Poe House’s virtual tour.
-While this virtual field trip is not free, the Poe Foundation does offer this trip on a pay what you can basis.
+For a nominal fee (less than the cost of field trip tours), teachers can access the Poe House’s virtual tour.

-Each of the virtual field trips includes an introductory video, a live and interactive tour guide via a go pro, discussion throughout the tour where students are encouraged to participate, and a live reading of some of Poe’s works.
+While this online field trip is not free, the Poe Foundation does offer this trip on a pay-what-you-can basis.
+Each virtual field trip includes an introductory video, a live and interactive tour guide via a go pro, a discussion throughout the tour where students are encouraged to participate, and a live reading of some of Poe’s works.

 5 .
 The Baseball Hall of Fame